-Units (Grade Option) 3; Class Hours: 48-54 lecture hours/semester; Prerequisite(s): ENGL 836 or 847 or ESL 400 OR eligibility for ENGL 100 on approved college English Placement Test and other measures as necessary AND READ 836 or ESL 400 with Credit or a grade of "C" or better OR eligibility for 400-level Reading courses on approved college Reading Placement Test and other measures as necessary.

-Description: Introduction to the theories, concepts, and methods employed by the archaeologist in the study of human history and prehistory.
+Units (Grade Option) 3; Class Hours: 48-54 lecture hours/semester; Recommended: Eligibility for MATH 120 or 122; Prerequisite(s): ENGL 836 or 847 or ESL 400 OR eligibility for ENGL 100 on approved college English Placement Test and other measures as necessary AND READ 836 or ESL 400 with Credit or a grade of "C" or better OR eligibility for 400-level Reading courses on approved college Reading Placement Test and other measures as necessary.
+Description: Introduction to the theories, concepts, and methods employed by the archaeologist in the study of human history and pre-history.
 The diverse evolution of cultural systems are emphasized.
 The challenges and achievements of non-literate and traditional cultures, diverse communities, and social classes over time are also explored.
-Completion of MATH 110 or 111 is recommended.
 Field trips may be required.
 Transfer: CSU: DSI, UC.
 (IGETC: 4)